-The Commission is required by law to audit Presidential campaigns that accept public funds.
+Federal law requires the Commission to audit every political committee established by a candidate who received public funds.
 In addition, the Commission audits a committee when it appears not to have met the threshold requirements for substantial compliance with the Federal Election Campaign Act.
-The audit determines whether the committee complied with limitations, prohibitions and disclosure requirements.
+The audit examines whether the committee complied with the limitations and prohibitions on contributions and disclosure requirements.

 Audits of political committees